apache/incubator-teaclave-sgx-sdk/Readme.md

 ### Using docker (Recommended) without ME support

-* As of v1.0.7, we provide 4 docker images: `baiduxlab/sgx-rust:1604-1.0.7` `baiduxlab/sgx-rust:1804-1.0.7` `baiduxlab/sgx-rust-stable:1604-1.0.7` `baiduxlab/sgx-rust-stable:1804-1.0.7`.
-The `latest` tag pins on `baiduxlab/sgx-rust:1604-1.0.7`.
+* As of v1.1.2, we provide 4 docker images: `baiduxlab/sgx-rust:1604-1.1.2` `baiduxlab/sgx-rust:1804-1.1.2` `baiduxlab/sgx-rust:2004-1.1.2` `baiduxlab/sgx-rust:fedora27-1.1.2`.
+The `latest` tag pins on `baiduxlab/sgx-rust:1804-1.1.2`.

-First, make sure Intel SGX Driver 2.5 is installed and functions well. `/dev/isgx` should appear.
+First, make sure Intel SGX Driver for 2.9.1 is installed and functions well. `/dev/isgx` should appear.
+If you use DCAP driver, please ensure `/dev/sgx/enclave` and `/dev/sgx/provision` both appear.

-Second, pull the docker image.
-If you'd like to work on stable branch of Rust and `rust-stable` branch of this SDK, please pull `baiduxlab/sgx-rust-stable` instead.

 `$ docker pull baiduxlab/sgx-rust`